emmajanedrews/base-template/_posts/2018-03-12-how-buying-a-car-can-affect-your-pre-approval.md

 {% include youtube.html %}

 <br>Will purchasing a car affect your ability to buy a home?
-Yes, and there are a few different ways a car purchase can impact you chances of being approved for a mortgage or closing on a new home.&nbsp;
+Yes, and there are a few different ways a car purchase can impact your chances of being approved for a mortgage or closing on a new home.&nbsp;

 It doesn’t matter if you buy a $20,000 car or a $100,000 car.
 In the grand scheme of things, the amount of debt is not as important as the monthly debt that goes along with purchasing a car.
 Your car payment will get calculated into your debt-to-income ratio, and some loan programs have higher debt-to-income ratio qualifications than others.&nbsp;